shineyruan/Personal-Blog/source/index.md

 # pdf: true
 ---

 Welcome to my personal website!
-I am a senior in computer science engineering in the University of Michigan, with a second degree in electrical and computer engineering (ECE) in Shanghai Jiao Tong University.
+I am an incoming robotics master's student at the University of Pennsylvania.
+I received my undergraduate degree in computer science engineering (CSE) at the University of Michigan, with a second degree in electrical and computer engineering (ECE) at Shanghai Jiao Tong University.
 You can find a short story about me [here](https://shineyruan.github.io/about/).
-A copy of my CV is attached [at the end of introduction](#curriculum-vitae).
+A copy of my CV is attached at the end of introduction.

 <!-- more -->